Ebbert Spring Heritage Park & Archaeological Preserve

 The archaeological sites have been dubbed a "super site" by the state.
 The artifacts range from prehistoric to early contact with white men.
 The archaeological artifacts are housed in Allison-Antrim Museum’s climate-controlled storage area.

-The Archaeological Conservancy will create trails with archaeological, historical, geological, ecological, and environmental history kiosks throughout the property.
-The trails will be completed by Old Home Week 2019.
+The Archaeological Conservancy created trails with archaeological, historical, geological, ecological, and environmental history kiosks throughout the property.

 On the Middleburg road, about two miles from Greencastle, stands an old stone house in which Mrs. Ebbert now resides (1936), which was the former home of James Allison, the last member of a distinguished family intimately connected with the history of Greencastle.